bkleinen/bkleinen.github.io/ws2016/info1/index.md

 Your grade in Info1 will be a weighted mixture of the evaluated elements of the course (Lecture summaries, lab reports and exam).
 The partial grades will be assessed as follows and then graded according to the [Grading Scale]({{site.baseurl}}general/grading-scale):

+* Exam: 90%
 * Lecture summaries: 10%
 * Lab reports:
-    * 13 "ok": 5% extra points
-    * You need an "ok" on more than 10 out of 13 to be admitted to the exam
+    * * You need an "ok" on more than 10 out of 13 to be admitted to the exam
-* Exam: 95%
+    * 13 "ok": 5% extra
+* Q&A in Grasp: up to 5% extra

 ### Lecture summaries
 In the Moodle collaboration room you can find a section called "Lecture summaries".
 You are expected to write 5-10 complete sentences summarizing each lecture.